andwj/dungeon-game/README.md

 (OpenGameArt.org) community dungeon game project.
 The location of this repository is subject to change.

+IMPORTANT NOTE: all assets in the 'yd' folder are licensed to use in this OGA Dungeon-related project _ONLY_.
+These resources are **NOT FREE** to use, they are NOT under Creative Commons of any sort.
+Exclusive permission is granted to use them *ONLY* in this OGA Dungeon-related Project.

 ##Structure of this repository:

 game/     : contains server-side QC code for the game